At a glance

 Select the best position

 The system's location requires consultation with your designer/installer.
 Things to consider include:

 - The best position and mounting options for your situation.
 You'll want the panels to get as much direct sun as possible.
 In Australia, fixed panels should face north for maximum efficiency and be installed at the most suitable angle for your location and needs.

 - The inverter should be placed as close as is practical to the solar panels to reduce power loss in the cables that connect them together.

 - If you have sufficient room for one, a ground-mounted automatic panel tracking frame that follows the path of the sun can significantly increase the amount of electricity you can generate (but these are likely to cost more than the fixed panels).

-- If you are planting tall trees, don't plant them where they will shade your system in the future.
+- If you're planting tall trees, don't plant them where they'll shade your system in the future.

 - If your system is performing poorly or stops working always contact your installer for assistance.
 Never interfere with the installation yourself.
 Remember that the electricity coming from your solar power system is just as dangerous as electricity from the electricity grid.